tomaspavlin/clubhouse-client/README.md

 # Clubhouse Client

-**Note that the audio is currently not properly working due to changes in AgoraRTC.
-Any PR to fix this is welcomed.**
+**⚠️ Note that the audio is currently not properly working due to changes in AgoraRTC.
+Any PR to fix this is welcomed. ⚠️**

+## Description

 Web client for Clubhouse - Drop-in audio chat.
 The client is build using React and uses Node JS as a backend proxy.
 It utilizes unofficial Clubhouse API using